 Children with repeated epistaxis who have a nasal septal deviation should be offered septoplasty.
 Additionally, children who have recurrent epistaxis after primary treatment should be offered endoscopic nasal cauterization therapy regardless of the severity of the recurrent bleed.

-Children with recurrent epistaxis due to dry and hot weather might benefit from humidifying the air with a cool mist vaporizer or other method to increase the humidity of the air.
+Children with recurrent epistaxis due to dry and hot weather might benefit from humidifying the air with a cool-mist vaporizer or another method to increase the humidity of the air.
 During the active period of epistaxis, nasal oxymetazoline might be used to stop the bleeding.
 Oxymetazoline should not be used more than 5 days during an active episode of epistaxis.

 Children with acute severe epistaxis that is not responsive to cauterization can be treated with nasal packing.
 Anterior nasal packing with a petroleum jelly gauze or merocel sponges can be attempted.